Visit a Castle on Your Language Holiday in Scotland

 Have You Chosen Your Castle?

-Visiting any of these castles provides an enriching experience for L2 English users, blending history, culture, and language practice.
+Visiting any of these castles provides an enriching experience for any L2 English users, by blending history, culture, and language practice.

 Join us on an English immersion holiday and explore Scotland’s castles!